-Figure below illustrates IKEA organizational structure
+Figure 1 below illustrates the essence of IKEA organizational structure.

 The present organizational structure of IKEA illustrated in Figure 1 above is the outcome of a major restructuring initiative that was introduced in 2016.
 To improve the franchise system and clarify roles, IKEA range, supply and production activities were transferred to the new Inter IKEA Group headed by Inter IKEA Holding B.V.
 The Figure 2 below illustrates the overview of the franchise system.

 Specifically, IKEA Group sold key subsidiaries for EUR 5.2 billion to increase the flexibility of the business to be able to adapt to changes in the external global marketplace.
 IKEA management considers this change to be much needed as “new low-margin market entrants and online players like Amazon.com are making life harder for everyone in retail”.

 Generally, IKEA organizational structure can be classified as hierarchical, reflecting massive size of the business that integrates 422 IKEA stores in more than 50 markets.
 Hierarchical organizational structure can be associated with a range of serious shortcomings such as lack of flexibility of the business, poor quality of communication between the senior management and employees and slow speed of decision making.
 The latest organizational restructuring at IKEA discussed above, is intended to minimize the negative implications of these to a certain extent.

 Our Business in Brief (2017) Inter IKEA Group, Available at: http://www.inter.ikea.com/en/about-us/business-in-brief/